NicholasAngel999/obsidian-notes/third-year/assignment_folder/Murder_Source_analysis/Source Analysis.md

 ### **Policing**

 - **Chris A. Williams, _Police and policing in the twentieth century_** (2011): A **focused, modern historical overview** of policing in the 20th century, which will provide necessary institutional context for any event involving police action (like the Memorial Day Massacre).

+`Source 10 - Policing:`
+C. Emsley, The Great British Bobby: A History of British Policing from the Eighteenth Century to the Present (London: Querces, 2010).
+T. Finneran, The History of the Police in the United States of America (Independently
+Published: 2025).
+P. Joyce, Policing: Development and Contemporary Practice (London: Sage, 2011).
+I. McKenzie, Behind the Uniform: Policing in Britain and America (Hemel Hempstead:
+Harvester Wheatsheaf, 1989).
+R.C.
+Wadman, To Protect and Serve: A History of Police in America (Upper Saddle River, N.J: Prentice Hall, 2004).

+Source 10:
+Policing: Excerpt of Testimony by Mrs Lupe Marshall to the La Follette Committee Investigating the Chicago Memorial Day Massacre, 1937.
+Senator LA FOLLETTE.
+Were you successful in your efforts to get away from the police?
+Mrs. MARSHALL.
+No; I was not.
+After I evaded these policemen that were immediately in front of me . . . .
+I was aware that my head was bleeding.
+I noticed that my blouse was all stained with blood, and that sort of brought me to, and I started walking slowly toward the direction from which a policeman had just clubbed an individual, and this individual dragged himself a bit and tried to get up, when the policeman clubbed him again.
+He did that four times.
+Senator LA FOLLETTE.
+When he was on the ground?
+Mrs. MARSHALL.
+While he was trying to get up.
+Every time he tried to get up the policeman’s club came down on him.
+Then he took him by the foot and turned him over.
+When the man finally fell so he could not move, the policeman took him by the foot and turned him on his back, and started dragging him.
+As he turned over, I noticed that the man’s shirt was all blood stained here on the side, so I screamed at the policeman and said, “Don’t do that.
+Can’t you see he is terribly injured?”
+And at the moment I said that, somebody struck me from the back again and knocked me down.
+As I went down somebody kicked me on the side here, a policeman kicked me on the side here.
+Senator LA FOLLETTE.
+How can you be sure they were policemen?
+Mrs. MARSHALL.
+Well, I could see from the sides.
+I could not identify the particular policemen that did it, but I could see their uniforms, and I could see the edges, the ends of the clubs from the side of my eyes.
+Senator LA FOLLETTE.
+Go ahead.
+Mrs. MARSHALL.
+So, after he kicked me I tried to get up, and they hit me three times across the back, and then somebody picked me up and took me to the patrol wagon.
+As we were walking along to the patrol wagon I noticed men lying all over the field.
+Some of them were motionless.
+Some were groaning, but nearly all of those that were lying down had their heads covered with blood, and their clothing was stained with blood.
+They took me to one patrol wagon, and as I was walking toward it the policeman is dragging me by the arm.
+As I was walking toward it, one man that I presumed was a newspaper reporter asked my name...
+Mrs. MARSHALL. ...and I said “Lupe Marshall”, and I gave him my address as quickly as I could, and I was about to give him my telephone number when he twisted me 14 around and he said, “Come on, get going!”
+And as we approached the patrol wagon I noticed that it was full, so they said, “No, we can’t get her in there.”
+Then they took me to the other patrol wagon, and that patrol wagon was filled also, so they took me to a distance and at that moment a patrol wagon drove in, or got into position, but it was in motion, and it stopped right in front of us, and they opened the door, and I was going to step in.
+I had one foot on the step when a policeman put his hand on my back, on my buttocks, and shoved me in there, so that if I had not put my hands across my face I would have struck the grating of the window in the front of the patrol wagon in there.
+After I poised myself I walked over in the wagon and sat next to the door, and observed out as much as I could.
+When the policemen started to pick up those men that had been lying approximately where I had been standing when the thing started, they started bringing them in by their feet and their hands, half dragging them and half picking them up, and there was one man that they brought, the first one that they put in the wagon, he was a heavy set fellow.
+He weighed about 200 pounds, blonde fellow.
+They grabbed him, and shoved him in the wagon...and I noticed that he had two red stains about the size of a penny, one on the upper side of his abdomen and one lower, and immediately after that other policemen started bringing the other wounded men, and that is the confusion in which they threw every one of the men that were in the wagon with me.
+None of the men that were in the wagon with me were able to sit up.
+None of them sat on the benches.
+I had to lift my feet up on to the bench to allow them to put the men in there.
+Senator LA FOLLETTE.
+Did they pile them one on top of another.
+Mrs. MARSHALL.
+They piled them one on top of the other.
+There were some men who had their heads underneath others.
+Some had their arms all twisted up, and their legs twisted up, until they filled the wagon up, and one man said, “Well, I guess that’s all”, and they shut the door.
+Senator LA FOLLETTE.
+How many would you say were in the patrol wagon at this time?
+Mrs. MARSHALL.
+16 men—16 men, besides myself.
+Senator LA FOLLETTE.
+Were there any others seriously wounded in the wagon?
+Mrs. MARSHALL.
+They were all seriously wounded.
+On the way to the hospital— Senator LA FOLLETTE.
+Just a moment.
+Had any of them, could you see, received any first aid?
+Mrs. MARSHALL.
+No; none of them, because I saw where they were picking them up from.
+They were picking them up from the original position in which they laid there.
+They were bringing them into the wagon